jlzych/jlzych.com/source/partials/_writing_principles.md

 > — <cite>William Zinsser, [On Writing Well][writing-well]</cite>

-## Simple
+## Clear

-Good writing is simple.
-Simple writing communicates your point more effectively.
+Good writing is clear.
+All writing is communication; therefore, clarity is a virtue.

+To communicate clearly, use precise, specific, concrete language.

+> Prefer the specific to the general, the definite to the vague, the concrete to the abstract.
+>
+> Use “It rained every day for a week," rather than, “A period of unfavorable weather set in.”
+>
+> — <cite>Strunk & White, [The Elements of Style][elements-of-style]</cite>

+Clear writing is simple.
 Simple writing is easy to understand.

 > Simple writing is persuasive.
 A good argument in five sentences will sway more people than a brilliant argument in a hundred sentences.
 Don’t fight it.
 >